donishadsmith/Castle-Descent/README.md

 # Castle-Descent
 Repository for a R/Python Unicode text-based adventure game that I created.

-Note: Both versions are playable, I am working on refining and debugging code
+Note: Both versions are playable, I am working on refining and debugging code.
+I'm also working on a better way to display the python array.

 The objective is to descend to the bottom of a randomly generated castle (represented as a 3D Array) while avoiding a zombie.
 The doors may contain a genie, which increases your attack range, a fairy that heals you, a monster, or the staircase/exit to the next level.
 Defeating 60% of the monsters on each level will reveal the stairs/exit.